ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)

 ### 2.2.5 Modify Application Data
-The Individual Can Modify the Pre-Registration data by selecting the Modify information from the Dashboard.
-The system provides the Demographic form with pre-filled demo details.
-The Individual can edit the required changes.
+The individual can modify the pre-registration data by opting to select the “Modify” option for a specific application.
+The system provides the Demographic form with pre-filled demo details and allows the individual to edit the details as required.
 The system associates the modified demo details with the Pre-Registration Id for which Modify information is initiated.

-The individual can modify the pre-registration data by opting to select the “Modify” option for a specific application

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-update.md)